Rabbit's Wit and Bird's Wisdom

 My goal is to bring old wisdom tales to life with colorful illustrations and simple narration.
 The stories are a way for me to connect with my heritage and an excuse to create illustrations.

-This not your typical picture book.
+This is not your typical picture book.
 It doesn't end well for the beast and the man.
-Each was tricked by the false promise of quick wealth or easy reward, but their failures, as ours, are an opportunity to learn, an opportunity to pursue wisdom and wit.
+Each was tricked by the false promise of quick wealth or easy reward, but their failures — as ours — are an opportunity to learn, an opportunity to pursue wisdom and wit.